 • Loans will be from a division of the Reserve Bank (see Toolkit for a New Economy) through locally owned banking institutions or co-operatives

-• Similar funding will be made available for retro-fitting of older homes with energy-saving and water-saving devices, and solar panels
+• Similar funding will be made available for retro-fitting of older homes with energy-saving and water-saving devices, and solar panels.
+New homes built with eco-friendly features such as solar panels, photovoltaic systems, double glazing and grey water systems will be far more affordable using this lending tool.

 • Loan terms will be set so that repayments are affordable